 A description of any pending or completed administrative actions against the Respondent.

-MAINTAINING RECORDS FOR REVIEW BY PROVOST
+MAINTAINING RECORDS FOR REVIEW

-8.01 The RIO must maintain and provide to Provost upon request “records of research misconduct proceedings,” Records of research misconduct proceedings must be maintained in a secure manner for seven (7) years after completion of the proceeding or the completion of any funding proceeding involving the research misconduct allegation.
+8.01 The RIO must maintain and provide to DO upon request “records of research misconduct proceedings,” Records of research misconduct proceedings must be maintained in a secure manner for seven (7) years after completion of the proceeding or the completion of any funding agency proceeding involving the research misconduct allegation.
 The RIO is also responsible for providing any information, documentation, research records, evidence or clarification requested by the Formal Investigation committee to carry out its review of an allegation of research misconduct or of the institution’s handling of such an allegation.

 COMPLETION OF CASES; REPORTING PREMATURE CLOSURES

 9.01 Generally, all inquiries and investigations will be carried through to completion and all significant issues will be pursued diligently.
-The RIO must notify the Provost in advance if there are plans to close a case at the initial inquiry, formal investigation, or appeal stage on the basis that Respondent has admitted responsibility for a violation of the policy, a settlement with the Respondent has been reached, or for any other reason, except: (1) closing of a case at the inquiry stage on the basis that a formal investigation is not warranted; or (2) a finding of no misconduct at the investigation stage, which must be reported to the Public Health Service Office of Research Integrity (ORI), as prescribed in this policy.
+The RIO must notify the DO in advance if there are plans to close a case at the initial inquiry, formal investigation, or appeal stage on the basis that Respondent has admitted responsibility for a violation of the policy, a settlement with the Respondent has been reached, or for any other reason, except: (1) closing of a case at the inquiry stage on the basis that a formal investigation is not warranted; or (2) a finding of no misconduct at the investigation stage, which must be reported to the Public Health Service Office of Research Integrity (ORI), as prescribed in this policy.

 INSTITUTIONAL ADMINISTRATIVE ACTIONS

-10.01 If the DO determines that research misconduct is substantiated by the findings, he/she will determine the appropriate actions to be taken after consultation with the RIO.
+10.01 If the DO determines that research misconduct is substantiated by the findings, he/she will recommend to the Provost appropriate actions to be taken.
+Oklahoma State University shall take appropriate administrative actions when an allegation of research misconduct has been substantiated.
 The administrative actions may include, but are not limited to:

 Withdrawal or correction of all pending or published abstracts, papers, reports or other materials emanating from the research where research misconduct was found;